scrapy/scrapy/docs/topics/downloader-middleware.rst

 .. class:: RedirectMiddleware

-   This middleware handles redirection of requests based on response status and meta-refresh html tag.
+   This middleware handles redirection of requests based on response status.

 .. reqmeta:: redirect_urls